 Common Fixes For Sadness

-This is especially relevant in COVID-19 related lockdowns, that you work on each of these areas.
+This is especially relevant during COVID-19 lockdowns, when it’s important to work on each of these areas.

 Before I start: I’m not a doctor nor brain scientist.
 Don’t listen to internet advice.
 Please, see your doctor, especially, if you feel depressed.